-At this time all of the ISO-related SIMP projects are configured to automatically release to GitHub, but as we transition to the new deploy strategy, there may be issues with old deploy keys.
-This section will describe both the automated steps and the manual corrective steps required to release the other ISO-related projects to GitHub.
+At this time only one ISO-related SIMP project (rubygem-simp-cli) is configured to automatically release to GitHub.
+So, this section will decribe both the automated steps and the manual steps required to release the other ISO-related projects to GitHub.